Bill Mazeroski

-Formative years
+Early life and education

-Mazeroski was born in Wheeling, West Virginia, to a Polish-American family.
-His parents were Mayme and Louis Mazeroski who resided in nearby Witch Hazel, Ohio.
-Louis had been a highly regarded baseball prospect himself—he once had a tryout with the Cleveland Indians—but a severed foot suffered in a coal mine accident ruined his dream as well as his livelihood.
-Along with his parents and sister Mary, Mazeroski grew up in a small one-room house that was devoid of electricity and indoor plumbing.
-He often went by the name of Catfish because of a penchant for fishing, not because of any real passion for the sport but to put food on the table.
+Mazeroski was born in Wheeling, West Virginia, to Mayme and Louis Mazeroski who lived in nearby Witch Hazel, Ohio.
+The Mazeroskis are Polish American.
+Louis Mazeroski had been a highly regarded baseball prospect—he once had a tryout with the Cleveland Indians—but a severed foot suffered in a coal mine accident ruined his dream as well as his livelihood.
+Along with his parents and sister Mary, Bill Mazeroski grew up in a small one-room house that was devoid of electricity and indoor plumbing.
+He often went by the name of Catfish because of a penchant for fishing, which he took up out of necessity.

-Louis became prone to alcohol, but he wasn't about to let his son follow a similar path to the coal mines.
+Louis Mazeroski became prone to alcohol, but he did not want his son to follow him to the coal mines.
 The two played catch and talked ball regularly.
-Their favorite drill was played with a tennis ball, which Louis threw against a brick wall and his son fielded with a glove that had been purchased with money earned from digging an outhouse, as family legend had it.
-The exercise was designed to sharpen hand-eye coordination and ability to quickly adjust to bad bounces, areas in which young Bill excelled as early as elementary school.

-As a child, Mazeroski was a fan of the Cleveland Indians and counted Lou Boudreau, Bob Feller, Ken Keltner and Joe Gordon as his heroes.
+As family legend had it, Bill's father purchased his glove with the pay from digging out an outhouse.
+Their favorite drill involved Louis bouncing a tennis ball against a brick wall for Bill to field.
+The exercise was designed to sharpen hand-eye coordination and ability to quickly adjust to bad bounces, areas in which Bill excelled as early as elementary school.
+As a child, Bill was a fan of the Cleveland Indians and counted Lou Boudreau, Bob Feller, Ken Keltner, and Joe Gordon as being among his heroes.

-Mazeroski attended Warren Consolidated High School in Tiltonsville, Ohio, where he was a multi-sports star, most notably in baseball and basketball.
+Bill Mazeroski attended Warren Consolidated High School in Tiltonsville, Ohio, where he was a multi-sports star, most notably in baseball and basketball.
 He was a four-year starter with the varsity baseball team, normally as a shortstop or pitcher.
 In his senior year, he was named Class A 2nd team All-Ohio in basketball.

-Mazeroski turned down college scholarship offers from Duquesne, Ohio State and West Virginia to pursue a professional baseball career.
-In 1954, after several major league teams had courted the infielder, the Indians, Boston Red Sox, Chicago White Sox and Philadelphia Phillies among them, the 17-year-old finally chose the Pirates, largely because they agreed to accelerate his start in Class-A ball unlike the others.
+Mazeroski turned down college scholarship offers from Duquesne University, Ohio State and West Virginia to pursue a professional baseball career.
+In 1954, after several major league teams had courted the infielder, the Indians, Boston Red Sox, Chicago White Sox, and Philadelphia Phillies among them, the 17-year-old finally chose the Pirates, largely because they agreed to accelerate his start in Class-A ball unlike the others.

+In July 1957, Mazeroski enlisted with fellow player Buddy Pritchard in the U.S. Army Reserve, serving in the 773rd Artillery Battalion.